 Francfort’s findings are consistent with consumer complaints that hybrids have failed to achieve expected mileage gains.
 The cars still save fuel and reduce the driver’s carbon footprint, but not as much as expected.

-Conversely, when you upgrade the efficiency of your home’s air conditioning system, you can have your cooling and carbon footprint reduction at the same time.
+Conversely, when you upgrade the efficiency of your home’s air conditioning system, you can reduce your cooling and carbon footprint reduction at the same time.

 Cut Carbon — Cut Costs

 Most North American electricity generation comes from burning fossil fuels at power plants.
-This is not pollution free.
-The emissions occur at the various power plant connected to the continental electricity grid.
+This is not pollution-free.
+The emissions occur at the various power plants connected to the continental electricity grid.